andrewwio/usestate-basic-calculator/README.md

 3.
 4.
 5. Tried using some functions and methods to drop the leading zero but the answer was to experiment with resetting certain variables and not others
-6. Changed {input} to a messy elseif ternary operator that handles the input and/or previousState
+6. Changed {input} to a messy elseif ternary operator that handles the input and/or previousState then changed ternary operator into a normal function
 7. Experimenting until I found the right transition

 # Getting Started with Create React App